Foraged from the birch forests of Interior Alaska — never cultivated, never compromised.

 Melanin

-Cellular Protection — The pigment that makes chaga jet-black.
-It shields your DNA from oxidative stress the same way it protects the mushroom in -40°F winters.
+Cellular Protection — The pigment that makes chaga jet-black, which helps protect the mushroom through -40°F winters.

 • verified